 Typically the children who visit Ardvullin have to contend with serious issues in their home environment, including:

-Children arrive in groups from their “sending organisation”, along with 3 project workers from that organisation who will care for the group during their respite break and work alongside our own project worker to ensure the children have a fantastic time.
+Children arrive in groups from their “sending organisation”, along with 3 project workers from that organisation who will care for the group during their respite break and work alongside our own Activity Leader to ensure the children have a fantastic time.
 For some children simply being on holiday for perhaps the very first time will make this a break to remember, but for others it can be an opportunity to benefit from structure, to develop social skills and to experience basic personal care like being encouraged to wash and brush their teeth regularly.

 Our research and the feedback from our visitors demonstrates that the benefits of a respite break with HopScotch can last much longer than the five days children spend with us.
 Below are some quotes from the children we’ve taken to Ardvullin in the past, and from some of the organisations we have worked with.